The Sleepwalkers (Broch novel): Reception

-The Sleepwalkers is among the Czech-French novelist Milan Kundera's favourite novels.
+The Sleepwalkers was among the Czech-French novelist Milan Kundera's favourite novels.
 He dedicated a chapter of his essay "The Art of the Novel" (L'Art du roman) to an interpretation of it.

 The book is also mentioned in Michelangelo Antonioni's film La Notte (1961), where the novelist Pontano (Marcello Mastroianni) finds a copy lying around in the mansion of a philistine magnate where a vapid party is being held, upon which he incredulously asks his wife Lidia (Jeanne Moreau) "Who here would be reading The Sleepwalkers?"

 Critic Stephen Spender described it as "one of the few really original and thoughtful novels of this century.
 If it owes a good deal to Joyce and Proust, then Broch has transformed their interior techniques and many-faceted sensibilities into something as harshly German as the painting of Bosch.
 For him art is not an end, it is an instrument of language which transforms the crudest, ugliest reality of actuality into another reality of religious vision."

 Louis Kronenberger said of the novel, "Without much doubt here is one of the few first-rate novels of our generation."

 In the New York Times Book Review, J.P.
 Bauke wrote, "The moral impulse behind The Sleepwalkers does not detract from the book's esthetic appeal.
 On the contrary, Broch's moral seriousness gives the novel a vitality that raises it from the level of historical fiction....It is an intellectual adventure of the highest order, the book on which Broch's claim to greatness rests."